 - The first argument to setUnjellyableForClass must refer to the class as known by the sender.
 The sender has no way of knowing about how your local import statements are set up, and Python's flexible namespace semantics allow you to access the same class through a variety of different names.
 You must match whatever the sender does.
 Having both ends import the class from a separate file, using a canonical module name (no "sibling imports"), is a good way to get this right, especially when both the sending and the receiving classes are defined together, with the setUnjellyableForClass immediately following them. - The class that is sent must inherit from pb.Copyable .
-The class that is registered to receive it must inherit from pb.RemoteCopy . - The same class can be used to send and receive.
+The class that is registered to receive it must inherit from pb.RemoteCopy2. - The same class can be used to send and receive.
 Just have it inherit from both pb.Copyable and pb.RemoteCopy.
 This will also make it possible to send the same class symmetrically back and forth over the wire.
 But don't get confused about when it is coming (and using setCopyableState) versus when it is going (using getStateToCopy). - InsecureJelly exceptions are raised by the receiving end.
 They will be delivered asynchronously to an errback handler.
-If you do not add one to the Deferred returned by callRemote, then you will never receive notification of the problem.
+If you do not add one to the Deferred returned by callRemote, then you will never receive notification of the problem. - The class that is derived from pb.RemoteCopy will be created using a constructor init method that takes no arguments.
+All setup must be performed in the setCopyableState method.
+As the docstring on RemoteCopy says, don't implement a constructor that requires arguments in a subclass of RemoteCopy.